mapbiomas-brazil/agriculture/README.md

     <h1>Agriculture</h1>
 </div>

-Developed by ***Agrosatélite Geotecnologia Aplicada Ltda***.
+Developed by ***Remap Geotecnologia Ltda***.

 ## About
-This repository contains scripts used in the classification of the agriculture subclasses, for Mapbiomas Collection 8.
+This repository contains scripts used for the classification of Mapbiomas' Collection 9 agriculture classes.
 We recommend that you read the  [Agriculture Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found there.
-For this collection, we have the following agriculture subclasses:
+For this collection, we have the following agriculture classes:

  - Temporary Crop
 	- Soybean